alanminko/iwls2022-ls-contest/README.md

 ### Participants

+The seven participants of the contest are listed in the alphabetical order of the abbreviated name of their institution.

 * **Team EPFL** (École Polytechnique Fédérale de Lausanne)
   * Andrea Costamagna, Siang-Yun Lee, Alessandro Tempia Calvino, Hanyu Wang, Mingfei Yu, Professor Giovanni De Micheli
 * **Team Fudan** (Fudan University, Shanghai)